ashwinsingh7/Donor-Targeting/README.md

 ## Conclusion

-This project demonstrates how **machine learning can optimize donor targeting**, reducing costs while maintaining high donor engagement.
+This project demonstrates how **machine learning can help optimise donor targeting**, reducing costs while maintaining high donor engagement.
 The results showcase how data-driven decision-making can improve fundraising efficiency for non-profits, with potential applications across other industries.

 ---
 ## Logistic Regression as the Model of Choice

 1. Problem-Specific Choice

-The goal was to identify likely donors while keeping the model explaining for real-world decision-making.
+The goal was to identify likely donors while keeping the model explainable for real-world decision-making.
 Interpreting the logistic regression coefficients provides clear insights into how donor characteristics influence donation likelihood, which can be crucial for informing a non-profit’s strategy.

-4. Performance and Efficiency
+2. Performance and Efficiency

 Logistic regression performed well in ranking donors, achieving a 40-50% reduction in outreach costs.
-Given the structured nature of the dataset and the binary nature of the problem, more complex models were unlikely to provide substantial gains while increasing complexity and computational cost.
+Given the structured nature of the dataset and the binary nature of the problem, more complex models may be unlikely to provide substantial gains while increasing complexity and computational cost.

-5. Avoiding Overfitting
+3. Avoiding Overfitting

 Tree-based models like Random Forest and XGBoost can overfit on smaller datasets, especially when features are limited.
 Logistic regression, combined with proper feature selection, generalises well without excessive tuning.

-6. Business & Deployment Considerations
+4. Business & Deployment Considerations

 For practical applications, non-profits are likely to prefer simple, explainable models that can be deployed easily without requiring advanced infrastructure or extensive model monitoring.
+Additionally, the interpretability of logistic regression makes it a suitable choice to present to business stakeholders who may prefer explainable methods to black-box techniques.

-Of course, more advanced models like decision trees or ensemble methods could be tested, but given the results, logistic regression provided an reaonsably good balance of performance, interpretability, and ease of implementation.
+Of course, more advanced models like decision trees or ensemble methods could be tested, but given the results, logistic regression provided a very good balance of performance, interpretability, and ease of implementation.